POL S/LSJ 363: LAW IN SOCIETY

 - You may appeal the TA’s decision to me (Professor McCann) only after following this protocol.
 I very rarely change TA grading decisions, and when I do it is only for grossly unreasonable grading practices.

 This course requires a final comprehensive essay exam paper, and your ability to formulate and express in writing a rigorous argument will be critical to your success.
 Students will be given ample time to construct their final paper and are expected to produce a polished final product are that has been revised, proofread, and spell-checked.
 You are encouraged to talk about your writing to the TAs or to tutors in the Political Science/LSJ Writing Center.
-The Writing Center is located in Gowen 111 and can be accessed online at http://depts.washington.edu/pswrite/ .
+The Writing Center is located in Gowen 111 and can be accessed online at http://depts.washington.edu/pswrite/ (Links to an external site.)Links to an external site..
 The Writing Center is open from 9:30 am to 4:30 pm Monday through Thursday, and 9:30 am to 2:00 pm on Friday.
 Appointments can be made online.

 I and the TAs will endeavor to respond promptly to your emails, but actual response times will vary.
 You should remember that email messages are official public records at the University of Washington, so please communicate in appropriately civil, professional terms.
 Also, many questions about ideas and materials in the course or personal matters are far more effectively addressed in face-to-face exchanges, so use discretion in choosing the format for communication.